Close Menu

 42. Atari 7800 Controller (1986) – Uncomfortable design.

 This ranking shows that the design of a controller can be just as important as the game itself.
-And although preferences will always be personal, it’s clear that there are models that have marked a before and after in the way we play.
+And while preferences will always be personal, it’s clear that there are models that have marked a before and after in the way we play.

 Banner